ShaniceWilliams/thyroid-study/README.md

 ## Things to explore when moving into model building
 - Which will be the most performant features?
-- Do we need all of the feautres or will models perform better with less features?
+- Do we need all the features or will models perform better with fewer features?
-- Which Feature selection method will result in the best model performance?
+- Which feature selection method will result in the best model performance?
 - What impact does oversampling vs no oversampling vs Smote have on model performance?
-    - In particular, will this reult in being able to minimise false negatives?
+    - In particular, will this result in being able to minimise false negatives (type II errors)?